Select and Edit Your Notes, Drawings and Designs

 If you hover over an already-selected stroke, the plus at the center of the crosshairs will turn to a minus, and you can tap the screen to deselect the stroke.

 At any time while selecting, you can switch tools.
-If you decide you need the Lasso again, tap the left-most toggle on the Selection menu (past the Color Picker) to find it.
+If you decide you need the Lasso again, tap the left-most toggle on the Selection menu until you find it.

 Also, if you’ve lifted your finger from the screen and your item is selected, you can set your finger back on the screen outside the box aka selection boundary, and continue adding or subtracting from your selection.
 To see your selection filters again, tap the Filters tab on the menu to return to the usual toggles.